Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/1st-Person-Old-Testament.md

 ## Central Question:
-What can we believe from the Old Testament
+Is every interesting story in the Old Testament just a fable?